What Are Non-Compete Agreements?

 - Non-competes have to have a geographical scope determined by the reach of the business.
-For example, a business that has a market reach that is local to an area cannot enforce an agreement that is global or for markets that are not in their scope.
+For example, a company that has a market reach that is local to an area cannot enforce an agreement that is global or for markets that are not in their scope.

 How can your company be harmed?

 One of the most common reasons for an employer to require a non-compete agreement is to protect trade secrets, that could be detrimental to current and future business profits.
 Former employees that violate non-compete agreements can pass sensitive information to other companies or individuals.
-In addition, current and former employees who violate non-compete agreements can reveal sensitive business information, share customer lists and exploit current client relationships.
+In addition, current and former employees who violate non-compete agreements can reveal sensitive business information, share customer lists, and exploit current client relationships.

 How can a private investigator assist your business in winning a case against a former employee?

 The private investigator’s goal is to gather the evidence to support that either the agreement was violated or that it wasn’t, whatever the case may be.
 This objectivity can be crucial during litigation when enforcing a non-compete agreement.
 The former employee will not be able to claim that the fact-finding was biased since the former employer did not conduct the investigation.